Team

 Diana Saadi is a Postdoctoral Research Fellow in the Fair Transport Lab, partially supported by the Fine Fellowship Trust.
 Diana earned her doctorate from the Porter School of Environment and Earth Sciences at Tel Aviv University.
 In her PhD, she studied how Jewish and Muslim women benefit from green open spaces in their direct environment.
 She combined a range of innovative methods, including body sensors, to analyze how different urban environments trigger psychological, physiological and cognitive responses.
 In her subsequent post-doc research at Tel Aviv University, she analyzed how social, demographic and spatial variables impacted the coronavirus spread in Israel.
 In the Fair Transport Lab, Diana will be studying the potential links between travel behavior and subjective wellbeing, with a particular focus on generational and group-specific differences.
 Continue Reading Diana Saadi

-Picture of David Weinreich
+Picture of Alessandro Piazza

 Postdoc Fellow